 First, note that this flat feeling may be temporary.
 Many patients report having emotional blunting as an initial side effect that doesn’t last.
 In this case, your body just needs to rebalance as it’s getting help from the SSRIs.

 If you just started your medication, your doctor may ask you to continue and come back for a checkup in a few weeks.
-On average, it takes between two and four weeks for an individual to feel the full impact of the SSRIs.
-If the flat feeling doesn’t pass within four to six weeks of taking the medication, it may be time to explore other potential remedies.
+On average, it takes between 2 and 4 weeks for an individual to feel the full impact of the SSRIs.
+If the flat feeling doesn’t pass within 4 to 6 weeks of taking the medication, it may be time to explore other potential treatments.

 As is the case with treating most conditions, there are variations in the brands and types of medication that can be prescribed to you.
 Your doctor may want to try another SSRI brand and see how you respond to the change.
 Alternatively, emotional blunting is one of the primary signs your antidepressants are too strong.
 In this situation, a decrease in your medication dosage can often be the straightforward answer to eliminating the flat feeling side effect.